Skip to main content

 Quote 2

-Rick also noted that another benefit with electrification was the positive reception from municipal staff—electrification aligns well with the City of Vancouver’s emission reduction targets—and from the public.
+Rick also noted that another benefit of electrification was the positive reception from municipal staff—electrification aligns well with the City of Vancouver’s emission reduction targets—and from the public.
 This facilitated the approval and public consultation process.
 Pursuing a complex and first-of-its-kind building often has its fair share of headaches while navigating the permitting process but the choice to electrify this building did nothing but contribute positively to the permitting process.

 All in all, Rick was clear that we are in a climate emergency; actions such as electrification are not only important for the business case but are imperative to protect the livelihoods of future generations.